Skip to content

 Building an Audience That Pays

-At first you’ll be posting to a small audience — but later, that audience becomes your most valuable asset.
+At first you’ll be posting to a small audience — but that audience becomes your most valuable asset.
 The first step isn’t monetization.
 It’s building trust.
 Pick a platform (TikTok and Instagram remain the strongest for women in their early twenties), choose a niche specific enough that people know exactly what they’re getting, and post consistently.

 Subscription Platforms